JamesAnBo/demand/README.md

 There will be a template file created when the player switches to a new job for the first time.
 It'll look like demands_WHM.lua or related job.
 I've created a WHM and RDM file already.
 Use them as a guide to creat other job files.

+Some universal commands:

+	assistme = will assist (target what the player is currently engaged to attackit = will attack current target /attack shootit = will ranged attack current target /ra <t>
+	leader or plead = passes party lead alead = passes ally lead
+	follow = follows

 Other then the full spell name other WHM aliases are:

 Self targeting abilities: